 If your kids are feeling overwhelmed or you simply want to make learning about money more enjoyable, here are some fun ways you can teach them about money.

-Play Monopoly.
 Board games like Monopoly can teach kids about the long-term effects of how they spend their money in a safe environment.
 Encourage them to ask questions about what purchases they should make and which ones they should pass on.
 If your kid is a little older, have them be the banker too.

 Financial Literacy Resources